OpenTreeOfLife/germinator/README.md

 setup_otu.sh
 ------------

-A simple script that to help setup and test the otu client and associated neo4j database.
+A simple script to help setup and test the otu client and associated neo4j database.
 To install OTU, run

-    sh setup_otu.sh -prefix . --start-otu
+    sh setup_otu.sh -prefix . --restart-neo4j --start-otu

 Go to http://localhost:8000/ to use OTU.